How To Visit The Great Barrier Reef From Cairns

 Location: While if this is the only time you will get to swim on the Great Barrier Reef you will have no point of comparison, the locals all know that some reefs are much better than others.
 Traditionally the smaller boats often go to more colourful reefs.
 Sometimes this is because the reef is slightly deeper so its not had any damage from snorkelers standing up on the coral.
 Sometimes its luck of the drawer, and it will depend on whether you want to see color or fish.

 Where Not To Go: Green Island.
-Don't go on a trip to Green Island thinking you are going to see amazing reef.
-It's not far from the coast, and the reef is not good.
-I'm sure it's not true, but it feels like Green Island has been sacrificed to protect the outer reef.
-The reef has been trodden on by so many inexperienced snorkelers that its not good and you will be wasting your money.
+Don’t go on a trip to Green Island thinking you are going to see amazing reef.
+It’s not far from the coast, so its close to get to but the reef is not good.
+I’m sure it’s not true, but it feels like Green Island has been sacrificed to protect the outer reef.
+The reef has been trodden on by so many inexperienced snorkelers that its not good.
 Its a nice day trip but its not good reef.

-The snorkling was spectacular at every location, the boat is super comfortable and rides really well, the team is great, there is a great variety of food and WE FOUND NEMO!
+The snorkeling was spectacular at every location, the boat is super comfortable and rides really well, the team is great, there is a great variety of food and WE FOUND NEMO!